Crystal Lake Conservancy

 Co-President

 Schuyler Larrabee has been a Newton resident since 1991.
-Living on Laurel Street, a scant hundred yards from Crystal Lake, he has taken a serious interest in the welfare of the lake and its adjacent City-owned open spaces since that time.
+A resident of Allerton Road, he has lived very close to the lake for over 22 years, and has taken a serious interest in the welfare of the lake and its adjacent City-owned open space during that time.
 In 1994, he spearheaded a petition urging the City to restore the two Coves to their original condition.
 Within two weeks, he had, with the help of two volunteer assistants, collected over 200 signatures from homeowners in the immediate vicinity.
 This public support resulted in the reconstruction of the parkland at Levingston Cove, and some minor maintenance to Cronin’s Cove.
 He has regularly advocated for Crystal Lake on an individual basis since that time, leading to his appointment to Mayor Cohen’s Crystal Lake Task Force in 2007.
 He served the Task Force as its scribe, providing notes of the Task Force’s proceedings through the next two years.
 Schuyler is a founding member of the Crystal Lake Conservancy.

 Schuyler Larrabee graduated from Syracuse University in 1972, with a Masters degree in Architecture.
 His professional career as a practicing architect has included land planning, office, industrial and residential architecture, and commercial interiors in New York, California, and all New England states.
 In 1986, he founded Larrabee Associates Architects Inc, which he ran for 18 years.
 In 2003 he went into public service, working at the Division of Capital Asset Management in the Commonwealth of Massachusetts, where he manages new and renovation building projects for health care and higher education.
 In 2009, he was elected Vice-Chair of the Regional Transportation Advisory Committee, a part of the Boston Metropolitan Planning Organization.